F2Wang/ObjectDatasetTools/README.md

 1. Color print the pdf with the correctly sized aruco markers in arucomarkers folder.
 Affix the markers surrounding the object of interest as shown in the picture.
 ![BackFlow](doc/1.jpg)

-2. Record an object sequence, record.py records an object video sequence after a countdown of 5 seconds.
+2. Record an object sequence, record.py records an object video sequence after a countdown of 5 seconds for 1 minute, you can change the recording interval or exit the recording by pressing "q".
 Please steadily move the camera to get different views of the object while maintaining that 2-3 markers are within the field of view of the camera at any time.
-For optimal results, start the filming with camera pointing top down towards the object of interest.

 Assume the object being recorded is a sugar box.